onlymatt43/content-protect-pro/admin/README.md

 - Multi-language support
 - Security and performance optimizations
 - **Simplified to Presto Player only** - removed complex Bunny CDN integration

+### Version 1.0.1
+- Enforce Media Library attachment IDs for overlay images (no longer accept external image URLs in admin UI).
+- Added migration that attempts to map legacy overlay URLs to media attachment IDs (matches by GUID and filename); non-matching legacy URLs are cleared to avoid stale external references.
+- Admin UI updated to use the WordPress media picker for overlay selection and store attachment IDs.
+- Front-end/localization: default overlay attachment IDs are resolved to URLs for the client-side overlay UI.

 ## License